z-package/zpackages/docs/README.md

 ## Support

 > **[?]**
 > Do not hesitate to ask questions.
-Don't let the language barriers or something similar to stop you, because it's easier when we support each other and can together grow :smile:
+Don't let the language barriers or something similar stop you, because it's easier when we support each other and can together grow :smile:

 Reach out to the maintainer at one of the following places: